adarsh-sng/programming-notes/react/0-randomnotes.md

 isActive is a prop in `NavLink` that is used to apply a specific style to the active link.
 It is used to indicate which link is currently active or selected.

 in react router to optimize the api call we can use `loader` and `action` functions.
 The `loader` function is used to fetch data before the component is rendered(when user mouse comes to the button), while the `action` function is used to handle form submissions or other actions that require server interaction.

+> ### hooks are top level, stateful functions that allow you to use React features without writing a class.
+They can only be called at the top level of a component or a custom hook, and not inside loops, conditions, or nested functions.

+> first letter of comoponent should be capitalized, otherwise it will be treated as a regular HTML element.?(ai)